grattan/grattex/README.md

   7. Visit [sharelatex.com](https://sharelatex.com).
   7. Click `New Project > Import from GitHub`.
   7. Locate the repository you just created, and click `Import to ShareLaTeX`.
   7. If ShareLaTeX fails to compile, this is a bug.
 Otherwise, proceed.
+(The first compilation should take several minutes, resulting in a document around 150 pages.)
   7. At the top right, click `Share`.
   7. Add collaborators as desired.